 Like other renewable energies, solar power is entirely ‘clean’ as it doesn’t release any harmful emissions or pollutants.
 In fact, solar power does the opposite and contributes massively to reducing CO2 emissions produced by fossil-fuel powered energies.
 The Energy Saving Trust estimates the average UK home with a solar PV system installed could reduce carbon emissions by 1.2 to 1.7 tonnes per year.
-Multiply that by the current estimate of 800,000 homes utilising solar PV panels and the numerous solar parks in operation across the UK, and that’s a significant reduction in the UK’s carbon footprint.
+Multiply that by the current estimate of over a million homes utilising solar PV panels and the numerous solar parks in operation across the UK, and that’s a significant reduction in the UK’s carbon footprint.

 Unlike fossil fuels, solar power is also completely sustainable and abundant enough to last us for as long as the sun exists.
 According to scientists, the sun will continue shining for approximately 5 billion years, meaning we won’t run out of solar energy for as long as we occupy planet earth.

 2. It Reduces Energy Bills and Pays For Itself

 Once solar panels are installed, homeowners can begin generating their own electricity for free.
 By signing up to the government’s Feed-in Tariff scheme, your energy supplier will actually pay you for each unit of electricity you generate, whether you use it to power your home or not.
 Alongside this, depending on how much energy the solar panels are generating, it is possible to sell or ‘export’ unused electricity back to the national grid.
 This will of course vary and depend on factors including the time of year, hours of sunlight during the day and your electricity usage.
 But at certain times of the year, it is highly likely excess electricity will be produced and sold back to the grid.